AdaCore/training_material/courses/ada_essentials/130_program_structure/05-visibility_limits.rst

 Visibility Limits
 -------------------

-* Visibility to parent's private part is not open-ended
+* Visibility to parent's private section is not open-ended

-   - Only visible to private parts and bodies of children
+   - Only visible to private sections and bodies of children
-   - As if only private part of child package is nested in parent
+   - As if only private section of child package is nested in parent

 * Recall users can only reference exported declarations